scran_pca

 Principal components analysis (PCA) for compression and denoising of single-cell expression data.

-The premise behind PCA is that most of the variation in the dataset is driven by biological differences between subpopulations that drive coordinated changes across multiple genes in the same pathways.
+We assume that most variation in the dataset is driven by biological differences between subpopulations that drive coordinated changes across multiple genes in the same pathways.
 In contrast, technical noise is random and not synchronized across any one axis in the high-dimensional space.
 This suggests that the earlier principal components (PCs) should be enriched for biological heterogeneity while the later PCs capture random noise.

 Our aim is to reduce the size of the data and eliminate noise by only using the earlier PCs for downstream cell-based analyses (e.g., neighbor detection, clustering).
 Most practitioners will keep the first 10-50 PCs, though the exact choice is fairly arbitrary - see SimplePcaOptions::number to specify the number of PCs.
 As we are only interested in the top PCs, we can use approximate algorithms for faster computation, in particular IRLBA.